Kenan Toibibou

-Kenan Toibibou (born 9 December 2004) is a professional footballer who plays as a centre-back for the Slovenian PrvaLiga club Bravo.
+Kenan Toibibou (born 9 December 2004) is a professional footballer who plays as a centre-back for club Cádiz.
 Born in France, he plays for the Comoros national team.

 Club career

 Toibibou is a product of the youth academies of the French clubs Moulins Yzeure, Moulins and Châteauroux.
 He made his senior and professional debut with Châteauroux in a 2– loss to EA Guingamp on 8 May 2021.
 On 6 July 2021, he signed his first professional contract with Châteauroux.
 On 17 February 2025, he joined the Slovenian PrvaLiga club Bravo for a season with an option to extend.

+Toibibou left Châteauroux in July 2024, and spent seven months without a club before signing for Slovenian club Bravo in February 2025.
+On 5 July 2026, he agreed to a four-year contract with Segunda División side Cádiz.

 International career

 Born in France, Toibibou is of Comorian descent and holds dual French-Comorian citizenship.
 In 2020, he played for the France U16s.
 He debuted with the Comoros national team in a friendly 2–1 win over Cape Verde on 17 October 2023.

+On 11 December 2025, Toibibou was called up to the Comoros squad for the 2025 Africa Cup of Nations.